Genetic history of Egypt: 2020 study of Takabuti

-2020 Paleogenetic Study of Ancient Mummies at the Kurchatov Institute
+2020 study of mummies at the Kurchatov Institute

-In 2020 three mummies, dating to the 1st millennium BCE, from the Pushkin Museum of Arts collection were tested at the Kurchatov Institute of Moscow for their mitochondrial and Y-chromosomal haplogroups.
-Two of the mummies were found to belong to the Western European Y-chromosomal haplogroup R1b1a1b and the Southern European Y-chromosome haplogroup E1b1b1a1b2a4b5a and mtDNA haplogroups L3h1 and N5, common in Northern Africans and Middle Easterners, respectively.
-The third mummy was found to belong to mtDNA haplogroup N, widely distributed throughout Eurasia.
+In 2020, three mummies, dating from the 1st millennium BCE, from the Pushkin Museum of Arts collection were tested at the Kurchatov Institute of Moscow for their mitochondrial and Y-chromosomal haplogroups.
+One of the mummies was found to belong to the Y-chromosomal haplogroup R1b1a1b (R1b-M269), which originated in Eastern Europe, and another to the Y-chromosome haplogroup E1b1b1a1b2a4b5a, which originated in North Africa.
+They also belonged to mtDNA haplogroups L3h1 and N5, common in Africans and Middle Easterners, respectively.
+The third mummy was found to belong to mtDNA haplogroup N, which is widely distributed across Eurasia as well as eastern and northeastern Africa.